 It is possible to operate the SRAM without using the JTAG feature.
-To disable the TAP controller, TCK must be tied LOW (V{SS}) to prevent clocking of the device.
+To disable the TAP controller, tie TCK LOW (V{SS}) to prevent device clocking.
 TDI and TMS are internally pulled up and may be unconnected.
 They may alternately be connected to V{DD} through a pull up resistor.
 TDO must be left unconnected.
 Upon power up, the device comes up in a reset state which does not interfere with the operation of the device.

-Test Access Port-Test Clock
+Test Access Port - Test Clock